Breadcrumb

 - Other treatments that can help with ME/CFS pain include acupuncture or massage.
 Yoga may also help.
 Look for a gentle form of yoga.
 It may be best to start off with short sessions at home.

-Depression, anxiety, and distress
+Cope with depression, anxiety, and distress

 When you have ME/CFS, you may not be able to do the things you would like to do.
 This may lead to feelings of frustration and anxiety.
 It can also lead to depression.
 Depression is not the same thing as ME/CFS.
 But it can make your ME/CFS symptoms worse.

 - Work with your doctor to watch for signs of depression.
-People with depression often feel better after exercise, but people who have ME/CFS often feel worse.

 - If your doctor suggests an antidepressant, ask if there is one that can help control your pain and help you sleep, as well as improve your mood.